thortiede/PeCaX-docker/README.md

 ### 4. Translate pathway files
 In order for SBML4j to be able to process the KEGG pathway models they need to be translated to the SBML format.
 We used the KEGGtranslator version 2.5 \[[1](#keggtranslator)\] for this.
-Please find KEGGtranslator more info on KEGGtranslator here: http://www.cogsys.cs.uni-tuebingen.de/software/KEGGtranslator/.
+Please find more info on KEGGtranslator here: http://www.cogsys.cs.uni-tuebingen.de/software/KEGGtranslator/.
 Go to http://www.cogsys.cs.uni-tuebingen.de/software/KEGGtranslator/downloads/index.htm and download the version 2.5 executable jar file, which you can run using your local java runtime installation.
 We used the following command line options for translating the pathway maps in addition to providing input and output directories for the kgml and sbml files respectively: